jimklo/AMPS-Chrome/README.md

 ###INSTALLATION

+####Binary Install

+This is what most people just wanting to try this out will want to use.
+Those wanting to peek under the hood should install *Developing your own flavor*.
+If you just want to install the most current release [click here to install](https://raw.github.com/jimklo/AMPS-Chrome/master/dist/amps_v1_1.crx "Packed AMPS extension").

+####Developing your own flavor

-Coming soon.
-Until then, follow step 4 of [Create and load an extension](http://code.google.com/chrome/extensions/getstarted.html#load) to load the "chrome" folder as an unpacked extension.
+Follow step 4 of [Create and load an extension](http://code.google.com/chrome/extensions/getstarted.html#load) to load the "chrome" folder as an unpacked extension.

+###DEVELOP

+The AMPS extension is backed by additional CouchDB map/reduce views for a [v0.23.3](https://github.com/LearningRegistry/LearningRegistry/commits/0.23.3) [Learning Registry](https://github.com/LearningRegistry/LearningRegistry) node.

+The views are located in the [couchdb](tree/master/couchdb) folder within the git project.
+The plugin code itself is located in the [chrome](tree/master/chrome) folder.

 ###LICENSE